 Access Secure Information About Our Products

 NXP’s Code of Conduct (the “Code”) sets the values that guide us as we work to fulfill our ambitions in the company.
 The intention of the Code is to guide us, not only in achieving compliance with legal requirements and fundamental global standards, but also in raising the bar in our behavior.
-NXP is a company that aims to be a responsible business partner and to behave responsibly towards our customers and other business partners, our employees and in the communities where we operate.
+NXP is a company that aims to be a responsible business partner and to behave responsibly towards our customers and other business partners, our team members and in the communities where we operate.

 The Code applies equally to all our activities on behalf of NXP worldwide and governs all our business decisions, including finance, purchasing, supply management and specifies policies covering labor and human rights, business ethics, environmental compliance and workplace safety and health.